raphamorim/houtarou/readme.md

-# Libmin
+# Houtarou

 Remove unused functions in libraries, using cli.

-Available for the following libraries:
+Available for the following libraries: JQuery
- -JQuery